Summer crisp lettuces are a great solution to give you a summertime salad crop. They hold up well to heat and sunshine!

 Growing Summer Crisp Lettuces

-We love salads and we love having salads with all of our summer veggies mixed in!
-There nothing better than a salad full of cucumbers & tomatoes.
+We love salads, and we love having salads with all of our summer veggies mixed in!
+There’s nothing better than a salad full of cucumbers & tomatoes.
 And we love having a big bunch of crispy lettuce along with a slice of tomato on our sandwiches or hamburgers.
-But until we discovered Summer Crisp Lettuces we were just out of luck in June, July, August and even into September.
-Our summer heat just makes the cool season lettuces too bitter to eat!
+But until we discovered Summer Crisp Lettuces, we were just out of luck in June, July, August, and even into September.
+Our summer heat just makes the cool-season lettuces too bitter to eat!

-Summer crisp lettuces are all hybrid plants.
-Which is unfortunate, I’d love to be able to save seeds.
-But the great thing about summer crisps is that they are extremely heat tolerant.
-On top of heat tolerance, they are also very resistant to tip burn, bottom rot and bolting.
+Summer crisp lettuces (also called Batavian Lettuces) are varieties of lettuces that have been bred to be grown later in the season.
+The great thing about summer crisps is that they are extremely heat-tolerant.
+On top of heat tolerance, they are also very resistant to tip burn, bottom rot, and bolting.
 They all are loosehead type lettuces (think butter crunch).
-So if left to maturity they form a loose head where the inner leaves will be nicely blanched and crisp.
+So if left to maturity, they form a loose head where the inner leaves will be nicely blanched and crisp.

 Look for the following varieties: